zaterdag 17 augustus 2024

 The last major myth is that giftedness is inherently linked to depression and mental burden.
 On the contrary, being gifted offers such flexibility in adapting to hardship that mental damage does not occur.
 Whilst initially being highly emotional, their innate drive to try their hands on anything to resolve problems will offer new avenues.
 Giftedness thus has protective properties.
 This is not because of experience, but extensive network refinery in the brain.

 There has long been a negative bias towards giftedness and depression.
 This stems from unproven assumptions made by psychologists.
 An explanation is that these psychologists report anecdotal evidence from patients who may or may not fit the criteria for giftedness and depression.
 Gifted people who consult a psychologist may experience mental issues not inherently linked to their cognitive abilities.
-This does not amount to an overpresentation of the gifted with mental health issues.
+This does not amount to an overrepresentation of the gifted with mental health issues.
 Also, gifted people presenting with existential questions may be misdiagnosed as individuals with anxiety or depressive disorders.

 A 2023 study has set the record straight: there is no evidence to support the idea presumption that intellectually gifted people are prone to the development of mental health problems (High Cognitive Ability and Mental Health: Findings from a Large Community Sample of Adolescents, Journal of Intelligence 2023 Febl 11(2)).